Metali/PandaPHP/README.md

 ```

 ### Limit
-The limit method  add a `LIMIT offset, max` in your request.
+The limit method  add a `LIMIT` in your request.
 This method must always be used right before the `execute()` method.

 ```php
 /**